- Interlibrary Loan Services

-Inter-Library Loan Services
+Interlibrary Loan Services

-What is Interlibrary Loan?
+What is Interlibrary Loan (ILL)?

 Who may use ILL?

-What kinds of materials may I request through ILL?
+What kinds of material may I request?

 What about copyright laws?

 The copyright law of the United States (Title 17, United States Code), governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research".
+One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order, if, in its judgment, fulfillment of the order would involve violation of copyright law.

-How much does it cost?
+How much does ILL cost?